khirsch/meal-tracker/README.md

 To install:

 1. Clone this repository to your desktop: `git clone https://github.com/khirsch/meal-tracker.git`
-2. Navigate to the 'tap-room' folder
+2. Navigate to the 'meal-tracker' folder
 3. Run these commands in the following order:
   * `$ npm install`
   * `$ bower install`